opencoff/ovpn-tool/README.md

 `client` command.
 You can request the client certificate to have a different validity via the `V` (`--validity`) option; this option takes the value in units of years.

+### Delete an OpenVPN user from the Cert Database
+Once in a while you will want to delete users and prevent them from connecting to the OpenVPN server.
+E.g.,

+    $ ovpn-tool -v foo.db delete user@domain.name user2@domain

+This only deletes the users from the certificate DB.
+You still need to generate a new CRL (Certificate Revocation List) and push it to your server.
+See the next workflow.

+### Generate a CRL from Revoked Certificates
+Once a user is deleted from the system, you will need to generate a new CRL and push it to the server.
+The command to generate a new
+CRL:

+    $ ovpn-tool -v foo.db crl -o crl.pem

+This write the PEM encoded CRL to `crl.pem`.
+You must copy this file to the OpenVPN server and reload (or restart) it.

+You can also just view a full list of revoked users:

+    $ ovpn-tool foo.db crl --list

 ### See list of certificates managed by this CA
 To see a list of certificates in the database: